freedomofpress/securedrop/docs/tails_guide.md

 ## Start Tails and enable the persistent volume

-When starting Tails, you should see a *Welcome to Tails*-screen with two options.
+When starting Tails, you should see a "Welcome to Tails" screen with two options.
 Select *Yes* to enable the persistent volume and enter your password.
 Select *Yes* to show more options and click *Forward*.
-Enter an *Administration password* for use with this current Tails session and click *Login*.
+Enter an *Administration password* for use with this specific Tails session and click *Login*.

 ## Download the repository